 The standard ARM plans that appear on the Standard ARM Plan Matrix can be delivered as a stated-structure ARM MBS; however, different ARM plans cannot be commingled in the same pool.

-For information on using stated-structure pooling for ARMs or to discuss the types of negotiated ARM plans that can be included in stated-structure ARM MBS, lenders should contact their lead Fannie Mae regional office.
-(See E-1-03, List of Contacts.)
+For information on using stated-structure pooling for ARMs or to discuss the types of negotiated ARM plans that can be included in stated-structure ARM MBS, lenders should contact their Fannie Mae customer account team.

 The loan must accrue interest in arrears and have a payment due date of the first day of the month.